 How?
 Let me enlighten you.

 We all lead a super fast-paced life today.
 And we often end up doing things without giving them much thought.
-It’s like joining a gym to fit-in with friends while you’re not completely convinced with the idea.
+It’s like joining a gym to fit in with friends while you’re not completely convinced by the idea.

 That happens when you’re not aware of your own interests.
 Writing can help overcome that.